Skip Navigation

 The Chen-Huang Center was established with a $5 million gift from Winston Chen, PhD, and his wife, Phyllis Huang, to stimulate research, promote clinical trials, and strengthen Dana-Farber's capabilities for studying and treating EGFR-mutant lung cancer.

 For many years, the couple's family foundation, the Paramitas Foundation, focused on supporting higher education.
-Their recent funding has shifted to health care projects, specifically lung cancer care and research led by Pasi Jänne, MD, PhD, director of the Carole M. and Philip L. Lowe Center for Thoracic Oncology, and director of the Robert and Renée Belfer Center for Applied Cancer Science at Dana-Farber.
+Their recent funding has shifted to health care projects, specifically lung cancer care and research led by Pasi Jänne, MD, PhD, senior vice president for Translational Research, and director of the Robert and Renée Belfer Center for Applied Cancer Science at Dana-Farber.

 "Phyllis and I hope our gift will bring much needed attention to lung cancer and will illustrate how vital financial support is for making discoveries," said Chen.
 "We support Dr. Jänne and Dana-Farber because of their impressive centers, research facilities, and the discoveries they are making every day."